 Because of the variance, it is important to discuss the results with a doctor.
 The same result may indicate a problem in one person and not in another.

-When the laboratory returns the test results, lipase levels are usually given in units per liter of blood (U/L).
+When the laboratory returns the test results, lipase levels are usually given in units per liter (U/L) of blood.

-Normal ranges can vary between lab facilities.
-In some facilities, the reference lipase range is 7–60 U/L. If a person’s lipase levels are very high, often 5 to 10 times the reference value, this can indicate acute pancreatitis.
+Typical ranges can vary between lab facilities.
+In some facilities, the reference lipase range for adults under age 60 is 10–140 U/L. For adults over 60, the normal range is 24–151 U/L. If a person’s lipase levels are very high, often 3–10 times the reference value, this can indicate acute pancreatitis.

 High levels of lipase can also indicate other problems, with the kidneys or bowel, for example.

 Unusually high or low lipase levels can signal different issues.